Contact Form 7 Extension

 How it works

-The extension listens to form submission and, using an easy configuration, checks whether the visitor asked to subscribe, extracts his email and starts a regular subscription process (with a confirmation email if Newsletter is configured on double opt-in mode).
+The extension listens to form submission and checks whether the visitor asked to subscribe, extracts his email and starts a regular subscription process (with a confirmation email if Newsletter is configured on double opt-in mode).

 The extension does not interfere nor modify Contact Form 7 plugin code, its behavior or any created forms!